We've been featured in:

 To claim SSP, you need to prove you have an illness or injury that is stopping you from working.
 This can be done by obtaining a fit or sick note from a qualified medical professional such as your GP, a hospital doctor or a nurse.

-You can contact our advisors for free today if you would like to ask questions about claiming compensation for an accident at work or sick pay.
+You can contact our advisors for free today if you have questions about claiming compensation for a work accident or sick pay.

 Do I Get Full Pay If Injured At Work?

-One of the questions we often receive when it comes to injury at work claims is, “Do I get full pay if I’m injured at work in the UK?”
-Unfortunately, the answer to this can be complicated.
+One of the questions we often receive regarding injury-at-work claims is, “Do I get full pay if I’m injured at work in the UK?”
+Unfortunately, the answer can be complicated.

 If you’re injured at work, your pay in the UK depends on what your contract says.
 Some companies offer comprehensive sick pay policies and provide their employees with full pay for a set amount of time.
 Others offer sick pay at a 50% or 25% reduction.